 When stress is high at work, job satisfaction starts to dip and employee turnover starts to rise.
 One of the biggest drivers of stress in the workplace (especially remotely) is not having access to the right tools.

 Your sales team can’t generate qualified leads without the right sales funnel, email finder tools, or LinkedIn scraper, and your marketers can’t nurture those leads without a robust enterprise CRM.
-And what about seamless project collaboration and communication?"
+And what about seamless project collaboration and communication?

 Your remote and in-house team members need the right tools to collaborate and exchange information in real time, and they need department-specific tools to make their jobs easier and more efficient.
+Implementing effective employee engagement platforms can significantly enhance internal communications and overall workplace satisfaction.

 Without a doubt, company culture is essential for your long-term success, especially if you’re looking to retain employees.
 To build a thriving culture that will engage your employees and elevate happiness in the workplace, you need to set the right pillars.